 Tax-free and cost-effective especially for small businesses.

-100% coverage instead of coinsurance.
+100% coverage for employees instead of coinsurance.

-Easy to manage and set up.
+Easy for employers to manage and set up.

 You won’t know 100% what you’ll be paying every month for benefits, it will vary depending on what your employees use.
 However, to avoid any surprises, it's best to budget the maximum budget for each of your employees.

 Employees can only use the amount that is in the account (there is a limit).

 Employee health benefits should fit your business, not the other way around.